RealViper8/AI/README.md

 # AI
-Creating an AI module using python
+Creating an AI from scratch using python

+##